 Prepare the filling:

-cook the poppy seeds in milk, drain and grind them twice.
-Combine the butter, orange zest, sugar, and, if desired, some honey.
+Cook the poppy seeds in the milk, drain and grind them twice.
+Add the butter, orange zest, sugar, and honey if desired.

-Roll out the dough, fill with the poppy seed mixture, gently roll it up, brush with the beaten egg, and bake in the oven at 350°F for 35 minutes.
+Roll out the dough, fill with the poppy seed mixture, roll gently, brush with beaten egg and bake in the oven at 350°F (175°C) for 35 minutes.

 Dust with powdered sugar.